minikin/minikin.github.io/BIO.md

-# Sasha Prokhorenko's Bio
+# Oleksandr Prokhorenko's Bio

-Sasha Prokhorenko has more than a decade of experience in software engineering and in particular more than eight years in the mobile ecosystem.
+Oleksandr Prokhorenko has more than a decade of experience in software engineering and in particular more than eight years in the mobile ecosystem.

 He's been working on very different products, different markets, and various technologies.